-- Free for New Zealand citizens and residents who meet the NASC eligibility criteria for publically funded support services.
+- Free for New Zealand citizens and residents who meet the NASC eligibility criteria for publicly-funded support services.
 Proof of residency will be required and asked for.

-- Non New Zealand residents – do not qualify and are not entitled to access publically funded services but can contract privately for services by contacting a provider.
+- Non-New Zealand residents – do not qualify and are not entitled to access publicly-funded services but can pay privately for services.
 [See "useful links"] or view the Yellow Pages in the telephone book or via their website http://yellow.co.nz/

-- To receive long term publicly funded Household Management [HHM] assistance clients must meet the eligibility criteria and are required to hold a current Community Services Card.
-For clients who do not meet the eligibility criteria for publicly funded HHM support these services can be contracted by the client through private providers [see the useful links below or view the Yellow Pages in the telephone book or via their website http://yellow.co.nz/ ].
-For short term HHM assistance under Personal Health, HHM may be provided for up to 12 weeks if the clients meet the eligibility criteria.
+- To receive long-term publicly-funded Household Management [HHM] assistance, clients must meet the eligibility criteria and are required to hold a current Community Services Card.
+For clients who do not meet the eligibility criteria for publicly-funded HHM support, these services can be paid for by the client through private providers [see the useful links below or view the Yellow Pages in the telephone book or via their website http://yellow.co.nz/ ].

-- NASC do not provide publically funded gardening/lawn mowing services.
-These services may be contracted by clients through private providers or in some cases Work and Income may be able to assist. http://www.workandincome.govt.nz/
+- NASC do not provide publicly-funded gardening/lawn mowing and window cleaning services.
+These services may be paid for by the client through private providers or in some cases Work and Income may be able to assist. http://www.workandincome.govt.nz/

 Private Bag 93311